artsy/reaction/README.md

 [TAG context] commit message
 ```

 [Valid tags](https://github.com/artsy/reaction/blob/master/package.json#L175) for release include PATCH, DOC, FIX (patch), FEATURE (minor), and BREAKING (major).
+A context is also required.
 Commits that do not adhere to this convention will not trigger an NPM release.

 ##### Example Patch Release
 ```
 [FIX onboarding] Modal does not open
-[PATCH] Bump version
+[PATCH tooling] Bump version
 ```

 ##### Example Minor (Feature) Release